 How cocaine obsessions are rising addiction rates

 As touched on above, cocaine consumption is now the norm.
 A large proportion of individuals will have tried cocaine, or currently consume it regularly.
+In fact, with cocaine use every weekend being so normalised, there are plans to introduce an advertising campaign to turn the middle class away from weekend cocaine use.
 However, for a group of individuals, the increased accessibility and plug of cocaine has resulted in a behavioural addiction.

 It is important to note that the majority of the British public may experience substance abuse.
 Here is where standalone physical side effects are present.
 Yet, overtime, as cocaine is abused regularly, there is likelihood that an addiction can develop; carrying the above risks.